siku2/yew-playground/README.md

 ```

 You can run `just --list` to list all possible commands.
+You can also use `just help` for a bit of help.

 The most important ones are `just watch-server` and `just watch-client`.